curegit/line-sticker-downloader/README.md

 # Line Sticker Downloader

-Download sticker images and assets in a zip from LINE Store
+Download sticker images and assets in zip from LINE Store

 ## Features